orchidsoftware/platform/readme.md

 - **Security Permissions** - Can be used to enable or disable whole screens, or user interface behaviors, based on a user’s identity and corresponding role membership.
 Find out more in the [documentation](https://orchid.software/en/docs/access/).

+- **Filtering & Sorting** - There is no need to describe forms of the same type in html.
+There are many custom fields prepared that are easy to use.

+- **Data Search** - Find the information you need from any page.
+Integrated Laravel Scout takes care of the search results.

+- **User Notifications** - One-time and personal notifications will be a great way to notify users about what is happening in your application.

  ## Getting started